Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectl-upgrade-encryption.md

 ### Understanding the Encryption Services

-Depending on the encryption state of your Node, the upgrader *may* offer you the ability to `encrypt` your p12 passphrase in the configuration.  *This will be skipped if the configurator module detects the passphrase is already encrypted.*
+Depending on the encryption state of your node, the upgrader *may* offer you the ability to `encrypt` your p12 passphrase in the configuration.  *This will be skipped if the configurator module detects the passphrase is already encrypted.*

 :::note
 You can encrypt the passphrase at any time using the nodectl configurator.